Siva-Sai22/Local-Library/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
+3. Create a .env file in the root directory of the project and replace mongodb_uri with your MongoDB database's connection string.
-3. Start the server with `npm start`.
+4. Start the server with `npm start`.
-4. Visit `http://localhost:3000` in your web browser.
+5. Visit `http://localhost:3000` in your web browser.

 ## Dependencies